vinayakgajjewar/et-pipeline/doc/zonal-statistics.md

 # Zonal Statistics

-This tutorial explains how to run the zonal statistics operation using geometries from a shapefile and raster data from HDF files.
+This tutorial explains how to run the zonal statistics operation using geometries from a Shapefile and raster data from HDF files.
 The zonal statistics query takes the following as input:

 * An aggregate function, e.g., sum, average, or maximum.